 Students are responsible for completing and clearing a criminal background check as a condition of admission to the nursing program and must do so annually thereafter.
 All students shall have an ongoing duty to report any violations of this policy and/or state and/or federal law.
-Nursing students must provide evidence of compliance with the following University and clinical agency health requirements: physical examination, titers, tetanus, annual TB screen, Influenza immunization, and current BLS certification for Healthcare Providers.
-Additionally, students are required to test negative for drugs in a screening prior to beginning their clinical experience and as required by clinical agencies.
-The University and School of Nursing reserve the right to require random drug screenings based upon reasonable suspicion.
+Nursing students must provide evidence of compliance with the following University and clinical agency health requirements: physical examination, titers, tetanus, annual TB screen, Influenza immunization, current BLS certification for Healthcare Providers and comprehensive health insurance.
+Additionally, students are required to test negative for drugs in a random screening prior to beginning their clinical experience and as required by clinical agencies.
+The University and School of Nursing reserve the right to require random drug screenings.
 Making arrangements for transportation to clinical sites is the responsibility of the student.
 Students are also responsible for any parking fees or other costs involved in travelling to clinical sites that may vary from site to site.

-To remain in good standing in the undergraduate nursing program, students must
+To remain in good standing in the undergraduate nursing program, all students must:

 - maintain at least a 2.30 for both cumulative GPA and nursing GPA (NGPA; includes required nursing courses only);